 - Mobile App

 - Min Transfer Amount

 If you are unhappy with an exchange rate, turnaround time, or service that your local bank provides, you can benefit substantially by using either MoneyGram or OFX.
 Both companies deal in large volumes of international fund transfers, enabling them to offer noticeably better deals than most banks.
 Between the two, choosing a clear winner is not easy.

-To help establish which company works better for you, I am dividing this OFX vs. MoneyGram comparison into multiple sections, as listed below:
+To help establish which company works better for you, this OFX vs. MoneyGram comparison is divided into multiple sections, as listed below:

 - Exchange Rates

 - Ease of Use

 Fund Transfer Fees For sending Money Internationally

 Most of the leading banks are infamous for the exorbitant fees they charge to process international fund transfers.
 In comparison, using the services of MoneyGram or OFX can result in real savings.